 - OAEs do not detect neural hearing losses.

-ear must pass the OAE screen to be considered a "pass."
-If the OAE screen is failed in one or both ears, an ABR screening test is performed.
+ear must pass the OAE screening to be considered a "pass."
+If the OAE screening is not passed in one or both ears, an ABR screening test is performed.
 If the infant passes the ABR, the baby has "passed" the hearing screening.
 If one or both ears do not pass the ABR, the infant is referred

 Factors To Consider

-- Two types of disposables will be required and two pieces of equipment may be needed, although some manufacturers have both tests on one piece of equipment.
+- Two types of disposables will be required, and two pieces of equipment may be needed, although some manufacturers have both tests on one piece of equipment.

 - Personnel must be trained on two procedures.

 In a two-technology protocol, newborns must pass both an OAE screening and an ABR screening.
-Both of a newborn's ears are tested with ABR and OAEs, and each ear must pass both tests to be considered a "pass."
-Although pass/refer rates are available for this protocol in the NICU (Berg, Spitzer, Towers, Bartosiewicz, & Diamond, 2005) and WIN (Berg, Prieve, Serpanos, & Wheaton, 2011), no sensitivity or
+Both ears are tested with ABR and OAEs, and each ear must pass both tests to be considered a "pass."
+Although pass/refer rates are available for this protocol in the NICU (Berg, Spitzer, Towers, Bartosiewicz, & Diamond, 2005) and in the well-baby nursery (Berg et al., 2011), no sensitivity or

-If a newborn fails screening for one or both technologies, he/she can be rescreened with that technology (technologies) one time only: either before hospital discharge or in an outpatient setting.
-If the newborn fails one or both of the second screenings in one or both
+If a newborn does not pass the screening for one or both technologies, he/she can be rescreened with that technology (or technologies) one time only: either before hospital discharge or in an outpatient setting.
+If the newborn does not pass one or both of the second screenings in one or both

 Factors To Consider